Grocers roll out plant-based burgers - at prices below Beyond Meat

 “It wouldn’t surprise me if it was up 300% again this year,” Scott Patton, who co-heads corporate buying at Aldi, said.
 “If a customer is going to purchase a competitor’s plant-based product versus an Aldi one, ours will be significantly cheaper.”

-For years, major retailers including Target and Walmart have invested in their in-house brands, lining up contract manufacturers to produce private-label food ranging from macaroni-and-cheese and toilet paper to ice cream.
+For years, major retailers including Target (TGT.N) and Walmart (WMT.N) have invested in their in-house brands, lining up contract manufacturers to produce private-label food ranging from macaroni-and-cheese and toilet paper to ice cream.

 Albertsons Co Inc, whose grocery store chains include Safeway and Jewel-Osco, told Reuters that it prices its imitation meat at 50 cents to a dollar cheaper than products sold by Beyond Meat or Maple Leaf Foods’ Lightlife - another big plant-based meat maker.